 That being said, both WordPress.org and WordPress.com have their pluses and minuses.
 However, if you need full access to all WordPress features, you should choose WordPress.org.
 It will cost you around $100 per year, but you will be able to support the hosting costs by placing ads on your site, for example, Google AdWords.

-Now, as we understood what is WordPress hosting and the differences between WordPress.com and WordPress.org, let’s move on to the details.
+Now that we understood what is WordPress hosting and the differences between WordPress.com and WordPress.org, let’s move on to the details.

 Is WordPress hosting necessary to run WordPress?